Eschatologue/CM_wiki/docs/spells/7th-level.md

 **Components:** V, S
 **Duration:** Instantaneous

 Eight multicolored rays of light flash from your hand.
 Each ray is a different color and has a different power and purpose.
-Each creature in a 60-foot cone must make a Dexterity saving throw.
+Each creature in a 60-foot cone must make a Dexterity Saving Throw.
 For each target, roll a d8 to determine which color ray affects it.

 ***1-Red.*** The target takes 10d6 fire damage on a failed save, or half as much damage on a successful one.